Al-p-i/JavaAsASecondLanguage/lecture02/slides/lecture02.md

 ---
 ## What is generated for record
 - A private final field for each component of the state description;
-- A public read accessor method for each component of the state description, with the same name and type as the component;
+- A public read accessor method for each component of the state description
-- A public constructor, whose signature is the same as the state description, which initializes each field from the corresponding argument;
+- A public constructor, whose signature is the same as the state description
-- Implementations of equals and hashCode that say two records are equal if they are of the same type and contain the same state; and
+- Implementations of equals and hashCode
-- An implementation of toString that includes the string representation of all the record components, with their names.
+- An implementation of toString

 ---
 ## Records: What is under the hood